UniversalDependencies/UD_English-LinES/README.txt

  From UD version 2.1 to UD version 2.2
   * features have been added to the UFEATS column.
 They have been mapped from UD_English v2.1 and then manually reviewed.
+  * the word 'that' when introducing a relative clause is tagged PRON and assigned a clausal relation.
   * the train and dev data have been partially reviewed to correct errors and make data agree better with the version 2 guidelines.